ojudz08/ojudz08/README.md

 <table border="0">
  <tr>
     <td>Hey!
-My name is Oj and I've been a python programmer for almost 2 years.
+My name is Oj and I've been doing my personal projects using Python since 2020!
       <div>
         If you can make your life easier, why not automate?!
 I'm a self-starter programmer and always think outside of a box.
         <br>